PicturesSan Francisco

 Am I really in San Francisco?

-I wondered how the others who had come on this trip were feeling at that moment.
-A new company.
-A new role.
-A new city.
 More than my own sense of unfamiliarity, I found myself thinking about how the people traveling with me were experiencing this time.

 That may have been the moment when this trip began to feel like more than just a visit to a new city.
 It started to feel like the first time I was learning my new role not only with my mind, but with my whole body.